 Who it’s suitable for: If you’re wanting to stop using alcohol or drugs after regular, heavy use.

 What to expect: Detox generally has some form of withdrawal symptoms.
 For most substances, symptoms last 1–2 weeks.
 Depending on the substance, many symptoms can be safely managed without the use of medication, or specialist medical/ nursing input.
-Read about common withdrawl symptoms from drugs
+Read about common withdrawal symptoms from drugs.

 When specialist addiction services are required: Withdrawal management is best managed by specialist addiction services when withdrawal symptoms are: